HackSoc/constitution/appendices/B-single-transferable-vote.md

         3. The counting is now complete.
     3. Otherwise, if any candidates have reached quota.
 For each of them:
         1. Elect them.
-        2. Let their surplus = score - Drop quota.
+        2. Let their surplus = score - Droop quota.
         3. If their surplus is 0, then discard all their ballots.
         4. Otherwise, for each of their ballots:
             1. Let the ballot's new value = old value * (surplus / Droop quota).